andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 1. Vaswani, Ashish, et al. "Attention is all you need."
 Advances in neural information processing systems.
 2017.
 2. Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
 "Neural machine translation by jointly learning to align and translate." arXiv preprint arXiv:1409.0473 (2014).
 3. Cheng, Jianpeng, Li Dong, and Mirella Lapata.
 "Long short-term memory-networks for machine reading." arXiv preprint arXiv:1601.06733 (2016).

+- Cavnar, William B., and John M. Trenkle.
+"N-gram-based text categorization."
+In *Proceedings of SDAIR-94, 3rd annual symposium on document analysis and information retrieval*, vol. 161175.
+1994.

+- Turian, Joseph, Lev Ratinov, and Yoshua Bengio.
+"Word representations: a simple and general method for semi-supervised learning."
+In *Proceedings of the 48th annual meeting of the association for computational linguistics*, pp. 384-394.
+Association for Computational Linguistics, 2010.

+- Guthrie, David, Ben Allison, Wei Liu, Louise Guthrie, and Yorick Wilks.
+"A closer look at skip-gram modelling."
+In LREC, pp. 1222-1225.
+2006.

+- Peters, Matthew E., Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, and Luke Zettlemoyer.
+"Deep contextualized word representations." arXiv preprint arXiv:1802.05365 (2018).

+- LeCun, Yann, and Yoshua Bengio.
+"Convolutional networks for images, speech, and time series."
+The handbook of brain theory and neural networks 3361, no. 10 (1995): 1995.

+- Szegedy, Christian, Sergey Ioffe, Vincent Vanhoucke, and Alexander A. Alemi.
+"Inception-v4, inception-resnet and the impact of residual connections on learning."
+In T*hirty-First AAAI Conference on Artificial Intelligence*.
+2017.

+- Mikolov, Tomáš, Martin Karafiát, Lukáš Burget, Jan Černocký, and Sanjeev Khudanpur.
+"Recurrent neural network based language model."
+In *Eleventh annual conference of the international speech communication association*.
+2010.

+- Gers, Felix A., Jürgen Schmidhuber, and Fred Cummins.
+"Learning to forget: Continual prediction with LSTM."
+(1999): 850-855.

+- Schuster, Mike, and Kuldip K. Paliwal.
+"Bidirectional recurrent neural networks." *IEEE Transactions on Signal Processing 45*, no. 11 (1997): 2673-2681.